 - Chronic tophaceous gout.
 This final stage is a type of chronic arthritis that can result in permanent damage including deformity and destruction to bone and cartilage.
 Kidney damage is also possible.
 At this stage, a patient may be eligible for social security benefits.

 Remember that the SSA doesn’t award benefits simply because you have gout.
 The determination is based on whether the condition causes functional limitations.
 If you’re unable to work, or normal work activity has become difficult, you may be eligible for benefits.A gout attack can be triggered by many things including alcohol consumption, stressful events, certain medications, and diseases.
-If your gout has become debilitating, and you can no longer enjoy or participate in everyday activities or sustain employment, call us at 402-933-5405 for an evaluation of your eligibility for Social Security benefits.
+If your gout has become debilitating, and you can no longer enjoy or participate in everyday activities or sustain employment, call us at 402-933-5405 or email us at [email protected] for free evaluation of your eligibility for Social Security benefits.